Page High School Handbook

-- If a student is absent from school on their assigned detention date, the detention must be served the next scheduled detention day.
+- If a student is absent from school on their assigned detention date, the detention must be served on the next scheduled detention day.

 - Any student whose absence is unexcused will be expected to make up the work missed or due on dates of absence (County Policy 6.200).
 All missed work or tests from absences may be made up provided the student makes the request immediately upon returning to school, and provided class time is not taken from other students.

 The Page High School Blue Crew Program is a partnership between students and incoming freshmen to ensure that every student is connected with a group of peers and an upperclassman mentor.
-Blue Crew groups meet during Prime Time every Thursday during first semester.
+Blue Crew groups meet during Prime Time every Thursday during the first semester.

 Refer to District Board Policy 6.3032

 Bus riding is a privilege which may be revoked due to misconduct or misbehavior en route to and from school.